JimmyHAL/Tanzania-Waterwell-Classification/README.md

 To interpret the model I took a look at the top 20 most important features for our model.
 A lot of the features seems to be correct judging intuitively.

-The gps_height feature, which shows the altitude of the waterpoint, is considered to be the most important features for our classifier.
-It seems that altitude has a relationship with the conditon of water points.

-The quantity_dry feature is a dummy variable which show that the water source is dry.
-Which of course in turn means it is no longer functional.

-The third most important feature is district_code.
-Apparently there is a correlation between certain districts and the conditions of the water points.
-This is a feature that perhaps warrant further investigation to find the reason why some districts have more non functional water points.

-The fourth and fifth ranked features are dummy variables for quantity of enough and insufficient.
+The second most important feature is shown to be the altitude of the well.
+It seems that the average altitude of nonfunctional waterpoints are lower than the functional ones.
+It could be possible that the reason for this is because rural area in Tanzania are located at lower altitudes.
+Therefore, its not the altitude that is directly affecting the condition of the water point.

+The quantity_dry, quantity_insufficient, and quantity_enough features are dummy variables are obvious why they are important.
+A dry well or one without insufficient water would obviously be classifed as non functional.

+Whether the waterpoint has a permit or not is also important in classifying the condition.

+Several waterpoint types and some extraction types also seems to be important in determining the condition.
+Perhaps the types that falls under some of these categories are not durable and should be avoided in the future.

+A few District and regions are also included in the top twenty features.
+This warrants a closer inspection to see which districts have more nonfunctional water points and the reason why this might be.

 ![features_importance](images/features_importance.PNG)